Last updated: May 2021

 Address: 19 Par-La-Ville Road, Ground Floor, Hamilton HM11, Bermuda.

-Legal & General Reinsurance Company Limited is incorporated in Bermuda, outside the EU, so we have appointed a Data Protection Officer as our representative for the purposes of the GDPR compliance, and to deal with any supervisory authorities or data subjects in this respect.
+Legal & General Reinsurance Company Limited and Legal & General Reinsurance Company No.2 Limited are incorporated in Bermuda, outside the EU and the UK, so the Reinsurers have appointed a Data Protection Officer as our representative for the purposes of compliance with data protection law, and to deal with any supervisory authorities or data subjects in this respect.

-They provide independent expert advice and make sure we are keeping to data protection laws:
+They provide independent expert advice and make sure the Reinsurers are keeping to data protection law:

 Address: 1 Coleman Street, London, EC2R 5AA, United Kingdom.

-If you have any concerns about the way we process your personal information, or are not happy with the way we have handled a request in relation to your rights, you also have the right to make a complaint to the Information Commissioner’s Office.
+If you have any concerns about the way the Reinsurers process your personal information, or are not happy with the way the Reinsurers have handled a request in relation to your rights, you also have the right to make a complaint to the Information Commissioner’s Office.
 The UK address is:

 Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF